stephaneVercouillieBMID/slate/source/qes.html.md

 <label></label> | UNEXPECTED_ERROR | An unexpected error occurred during User’s Identification flow.
 You SHOULD try again later.
 If the error persists, then you SHOULD contact itsme® support team for investigation.

 <a name="SSLMA"></a>

 ## 5.2 SSLMA Authentication
 We make use of SSLMA Authentication with our b2b interface (https://b2b.sign.itsme.be/qes-partners/1.0.0).
 This means that the SSL certificate you present upon each call towards this interface must be the one whitelisted in our systems as part of the onboarding process.
 We combine this authentication with IP filtering, meaning that we need to whitelist the IP address of your server.
 This is also part of the onboarding process.

+<a name="characterEncoding"><a/>

+## 5.3 Supported character set
+The character set we support for free text fields is ISO 8859-15.
+You can buy the specification [on ISO website](https://www.iso.org/standard/29505.html) or find a free version [on Wikipedia](https://en.wikipedia.org/wiki/ISO/IEC_8859-15#Codepage_layout).
+You might be interested in knowing that, although most usual characters are supported, some softwares-generated characters like curly apostrophes and long dashes are not part of ISO 8859-15.
+If you provide a non-supported character in a free text field the signing flow will be stopped and you will receive an error message back.